 This course is designed to provide a comprehensive and contemporary introduction of administration, organization, and management principles and their application in broad sports settings.

 SAM 342 Personnel Management in Sports (3 sem. hrs.)

 This is a survey course in which the student will study the recruitment, procurement, development and utilization of the human resources in any organization.
 Concepts of motivation and teamwork are closely examined.

 This course examines the basic principles of marketing and how they are applied to the field of sport.
 They are evaluated in terms of the elemental marketing mix, which includes product, place, price, promotion, and public relations.

-This is a seminar course that examines the history, culture, and structure of the Olympics and the Olympic movement as both a genesis and a product of the history of sport and the human condition.
+This is a course that examines the history, culture, and structure of the Olympics and the Olympic movement as both a genesis and a product of the history of sport and the human condition.
 The connection between sport as a human activity and its relationship to other human activities will be surveyed and evaluated.

 This course introduces a basic conceptual understanding of legal issues related to sport, including but not limited to negligence, sexual harassment, corporal punishment, product liability, anti-discrimination, contracting, buying, hiring, and termination.

 SAM 392 Sports-Agent Business (3 sem. hrs.)